mnjit20/todoapp_list/README.md

   * [iOS Simulator won't open](#ios-simulator-wont-open)
   * [QR Code does not scan](#qr-code-does-not-scan)

+## Todoapp using the React native
+This is a sample app using the react native, it can work on both Android and iOS platforms; all the libraries which I have used are standard libraries.

+* It has facebook login using the [react-native-fbsdk](https://www.npmjs.com/package/react-native-fbsdk)
+* You can do basic crud operations in it like add, remove, update todos
+* User todo's are getting saved in Mongo DB which is hosted on a free server [mlab](https://mlab.com) and API Server are created using Node/Express which is hosted on Heroku free account.
+[SampleApi](https://stormy-refuge-63806.herokuapp.com/api/todo/test)

 ## Updating to New Releases

 You should only need to update the global installation of `create-react-native-app` very rarely, ideally never.